Forty-Bot/mpmetrics/README.md

 * Only Unix is supported, and only Linux x86-64 has been tested.
 * Only the `fork` start method has been tested, though the others should work.
 * The python interpreter stats will only be from the current process.
+* The shared memory temporary files are not cleaned up properly.
+This is to keep non-`fork` start methods working (as they pickle the Heap to transfer it between processes

 ## Notes